Jim Lefebvre

 James Kenneth Lefebvre (/ləˈfiːvər/ lə-FEE-ver; born January 7, 1942) is an American former professional infielder, coach, and manager in Major League Baseball (MLB).
-He was signed by the Los Angeles Dodgers as an amateur free agent in 1962.
+He won the National League Rookie of the Year in 1965 with the Los Angeles Dodgers as the team won the World Series.
+He started in the MLB All-Star Game the following season.

+Lefebvre was the manager of the Seattle Mariners from 1989 to 1991, the Chicago Cubs in 1992 and 1993, and the Milwaukee Brewers in part of 1999.
+He was a coach for six MLB teams.

 Baseball career

 Playing career

-Lefebvre was the 1965 National League Rookie of the Year; he hit .250 with 12 home runs and 69 RBI in 157 games, helping the Dodgers win the World Series.
-In 1965, he was part of an infield for the Dodgers that consisted of four players who were switch hitters.
+Lefebvre was signed by the Los Angeles Dodgers as an amateur free agent in 1962.
+He was the 1965 National League Rookie of the Year; he hit .250 with 12 home runs and 69 RBI in 157 games, helping the Dodgers win the World Series.
+That season, he was part of an infield for the Dodgers that consisted of four players who were switch hitters.
 The others were Jim Gilliam, Wes Parker, and Maury Wills.
 In 1966, Lefebvre batted .274 with 24 home runs and 74 RBI in 152 games.
-He also started at second base in the 1966 Major League Baseball All-Star Game.
+He also started at second base in the MLB All-Star Game.

 Lefebvre also played four seasons in Japan, from 1973 until 1976, for the Lotte Orions.
-Lefebvre became only the second player, after Johnny Logan, to have won a World Series (1965 Dodgers) and a Japan Series with the 1974 Lotte Orions.
+Lefebvre became only the second player, after Johnny Logan, to have won a World Series and a Japan Series with the 1974 Lotte Orions.

-He was a big-league manager from 1989 to 1993, and briefly again in 1999, and was formerly the hitting coach with the Cincinnati Reds.

 Managerial and coaching career

 Lefebvre was first hired as a major league manager by the Seattle Mariners in November 1988, with a two-year contract at $150,000 annually, with incentives and a team option for a third year.
 In his second season in 1990, Seattle won 77 games and drew over 1.5 million in home attendance at the Kingdome.
-In 1991, the Mariners posted their first-ever winning record at and drew over 2.1 million, but Lefebvre's contract was not extended; he was succeeded by assistant coach Bill Plummer.
-Lefebvre finished with a record of 233 wins and 253 losses.
-Lefebvre was soon hired by the Chicago Cubs in November, and led them during the 1992 and 1993 seasons; he was released again after a posting a winning record, Chicago was in the 1993 season.
+In 1991, the Mariners posted their first-ever winning record at and drew over 2.1 million, but Lefebvre's contract was not extended.
+He was succeeded by third base coach Bill Plummer.
+With Seattle, Lefebvre had a record of 233 wins and 253 losses.
+Lefebvre was soon hired by the Chicago Cubs in November and led them during the 1992 and 1993 seasons; he was released again after a posting a winning record, Chicago was in the 1993 season.
 With the Milwaukee Brewers, he was the interim manager for the final seven weeks of the 1999 season.

-In addition to managing, Lefebvre has spent time coaching in the Dodgers, Milwaukee Brewers, San Francisco Giants, Oakland Athletics, Cincinnati Reds, and San Diego Padres organizations.
-He coached the China National Baseball Team (Olympics) in 2005, the 2006 World Baseball Classic, and 2008 Olympics.
+In addition to managing, Lefebvre was a coach for the Dodgers, Brewers, San Francisco Giants, Oakland Athletics, Cincinnati Reds, and San Diego Padres.
+He managed the China national baseball team in 2005, the 2006 World Baseball Classic, and 2008 Olympics.